ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 However, instead of appending the generated code after the attributed item, it will check that the generated code is already present after the attributed item.
 If yes, nothing has to be done.
-Otherwise, it will generate a correct file, and dune will offer you the possibility of using this correct file.
+Otherwise, it will generate a correct file, and Dune will offer you the possibility of updating your source code using this correct file (using the `dune promote` command).

 As the new file contains the generated code, it no longer needs to be preprocessed by the PPX, and can be compiled and distributed as is, and the PPX can be removed from the dependencies.
 However, the PPX still needs to be run whenever the item on which the attribute is attached change.
-This can be achieved by running the PPX only when the `@lint` target.
+This can be achieved by running the PPX on the `@lint` target.
 Let us see an example, with the following
 files:

 ```shell